NayanPahuja/lurc/README.md

 Contributions are welcome!

 ## Roadmap
+- Add HEAD and PATCH method in HTTP.
+- Add handling of keep alive and using it to send multiple requests over the same TCP connection.
+- Add the ability to continue downloads by adding a flag like in curl -.

-- I am going to try to add SSL and support for HTTPS from there onwards.
+- Add SSL and support for HTTPS.
+- Add functionality depending on status codes such as Redirection etc.

 - Any vulnerabilities or improvement suggestions are always welcome!

 ## License